qdrant/landing_page/qdrant-landing/content/documentation/concepts/vectors.md

 The neural network is usually [trained](../articles/metric-learning-tips/) on a pairs or [triplets](../articles/triplet-loss/) of similar and dissimilar objects, so it learns to recognize a specific type of similarity.

-By using this property of vectors, you can explore your data in a variety of ways, such as searching for similar objects, clustering objects, and more.
+By using this property of vectors, you can explore your data in a number of ways; e.g. by searching for similar objects, clustering objects, and more.

-## Vector types
+## Vector Types

 Modern neural networks can output vectors in different shapes and sizes, and Qdrant supports most of them.
-Let's take a look at the most common types of vectors, supported by Qdrant.
+Let's take a look at the most common types of vectors supported by Qdrant.

 ### Dense Vectors

 This is the most common type of vector.
-It is a simple list of numbers, it have a fixed length and each element of the list is a floating-point number.
+It is a simple list of numbers, it has a fixed length and each element of the list is a floating-point number.

 It looks like this: